Have you ever wondered- How the memory is managed in Python?

 Let’s bend into some technical detail…

 When you run any Python program, it gets interpreted into the bytecode.
-The reference count of the object is calculated based on the number of times object is used in the bytecode (not from your high-level program code).
+The reference count of the object is calculated based on the number of times an object is used in the bytecode (not from your high-level program code).

 You can also check the bytecode of your program using the dis module.
 It disassembles the Python bytecode.